What Is A Reverse Takeover?

 #3 – Ted Turner – Rice Broadcasting

-Ted Turner inherited a small billboard company from his father which was not doing well financially.
-In 1970, with the limited cash availability, he acquired another US-based listed company called Rice Broadcasting, which later became part of media giant The Time Warner group.
+Ted Turner inherited a small billboard company from his father, which was not doing well financially.
+So, in 1970, with the limited cash availability, he acquired another U.S.-based listed company called Rice Broadcasting, which later became part of the media giant, The Time Warner Group.